 Highlight what makes the most sense for you, and the positions that you're applying to.
 Normally, your current experience and education take a prime spot on the paper.
 But, some creative jobs may want to see your social media handles as well.

-One of the best ways to land an interview is to create a personal brand.
+the best ways to land an interview is to create a personal brand.
 You do this by being consistent with the design elements, like colors and fonts, or things that you highlight about yourself in every part of your application.

 For example, you may create a header that appears on the top of your resumé and cover letter — something that shows off your personality, while still being professional.
 You may also use and repeat a few phrases that sum up who you are as person.